-The weekend is upon us, which can only mean one thing… It’s time for brunch in Montclair!
-From french toast to lox; bagels to bottomless mimosas, brunch may not be the most important meal of the day but it’s definitely the most fun.
+There is something delightfully indulgent about a meal that takes all the best parts of a restaurant’s menu and serves it at once.
+Brunch is really quite a genius creation, and we love spending a leisurely afternoon enjoying brunch in Montclair.
+From French toast to lox; bagels to bottomless mimosas, brunch may not be the most important meal of the day but it’s definitely the most fun.
 We’ve rounded up some of the best places for a great brunch in Montclair.
 Read on for a guide to the best brunch spots in Montclair.

 Bluestone Coffee Co. | 123 Watchung Avenue